Chandima301/MOH/Readme.md

-# This is the implementation of MOH web based application
+# This is the implementation of the application for Medical Officer of Health, Kelaniya, Sri Lanka.

-## How to install
+## How to install the application

 ### 1. Install [XAMPP](https://www.apachefriends.org/index.html) software.
    - ![image](https://user-images.githubusercontent.com/62075899/136267618-5716475a-94a3-4022-be3b-0171fac190a5.png)